amperka/raspberry_support/docs/b-plus/README.md

 print 'temp:', weather['main']['temp'], 'C'
 ```

 ## Page 55.
-AUTOSTART AND SCHEDULE
+Autostart and schedule
 There are excessive * symbols in EXAMPLES paragraph.
 Commands have 5 parameters and asterisk symbol "covers" blank spots.
 So, the lines have to look like this: